north shore trail conditions

 Cascade River State Park Trail Conditions

-Ski trail conditions: Very Good
+Ski trail conditions: Good

 Snow Depth: 19″